Check your marital status

-A fraudulent or fake marriage is when someone’s ID number is used in a marriage contract without their knowledge or consent.
-Victims typically find out about their “fake” marriages when it’s already too late or when they decide to get married and find out that they’re already married according to Home Affairs records.
+A fraudulent or fake marriage is when somebody uses the ID number of another person in a marriage contract without their knowledge or consent.
+Victims typically find out about their fake marriages when it’s already too late or when they decide to get married and find out that they’re already married according to Home Affairs records.

 The Department of Home Affairs is taking extra measures to limit fake marriages.

-According to the Department, there’s been a decrease in fraudulent marriages since the introduction of the Smart Card ID’s in 2003 because it’s harder to duplicate the old green barcoded ID’s.
+According to the Department, there’s been a decrease in fraudulent marriages since the introduction of Smart Card IDs in 2003 because it’s harder to duplicate the old green barcoded IDs.
 However, fake marriages and identity theft remain a huge concern.